Gibus99/Gibus99/README.md

 - 👋 Hi, I’m @Gibus99
-- 👀 I’m interested in Marketing and comunication
+- 👀 I’m interested in Marketing & comunication and Spark AR filter
 - 🌱 I’m currently learning UX writing
+- I'm a copywriter and Instagram filter developer

 <!---
 Gibus99/Gibus99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.